Skip to main content

 Teaching with Early Printed Books

-In my role as Special Collections Librarian, I welcome opportunities to give customized presentations on topics related to book history that include hands-on sessions in the library where students work with book artifacts aided by worksheets with questions to help guide book exploration.
-My go-to resource for instruction is Sara Werner's online portal Early Printed Books: Resources for Learning and Teaching as well her book, listed below.
+A&SC welcomes opportunities to give customized presentations on topics related to book history that include hands-on sessions in the library where students work with book artifacts aided by worksheets with questions to help guide book exploration.
+A great resource for instruction is Sarah Werner's online portal Early Printed Books: Resources for Learning and Teaching as well her book, listed below.
 Her pedagogical tools, such as the "Looking at Books" worksheet, help craft meaningful learning experiences with early printed books for students.

 Book History and Bibliography: Useful Starting Points